Khushi20005/python_programs-/README.md

 # Python_Programs-
-This file contain python programs for practice and their solutions.
+This file contain Python Programs for practice and their solutions.